kayahr/canonn-decryptor/README.md

 Build
 -----

-After cloning the repository run `npm install` to download the dependencies and compile the project.
+After cloning the repository run `npm install` to download the dependencies, compile the project and package the application.
 Obviously [Node.js] is required for this.

 Development